debmandal/Surprisingly-Popular-Voting/README.md

 <p align="center">
 <img src="./src/workflow.png" width=600>
+<figcaption>The Workflow of a Turker</figcaption>
 </p>

-The figure above shows the details of the experiment.
+We performed our experiment on Amazon Mechanical Turk (MTurk) involving 720 turkers.
+The figure above shows the typical workflow of a Turker.
+Each Turker responded to 10 questions split evenly among two randomly assigned elicitation formats.
+We had six different elicitation formats.

 ## Findings